alexdyubkov/ansible_awx_iptables/README.md

 This is a test project.

 FYI:
 Ansible AWX = GUI for ansible.
+Ansible AWX can do CI/CD from github.

 The idea:
 Create Ansible AWX templates to check/block IPs using iptables+ipset/unblock IPs  on remote hosts.